tobexyz/yaacc-code/README.md

 # I am back!

-After a long pause of work on this project I will restart the work on it.
+After a long pause of work on this project I will resume the work on it.
 First I want to bring it back to fdroid (www.fdroid.org) because there is no foss upnp player at the moment.
 After that maybe I will implement new features.